albertcmiller1/order_book/README.md

 Every 60 seconds the book will post the current price of each stock traded into a dynamodb table.
 This information will be accessable to users via an API hosted with AWS API Gateway + lambda created with the [paper_trader](https://github.com/albertcmiller1/paper_trader) repository.

 ### Infrastructure
-The book, trading bot threads, api, and websocket will be apart of the same process.
-It will be running on an AWS EC2 instance.
+The book, trading bot threads, api, and websocket will be apart of the same process which will be running on an AWS EC2 instance.

 ## Todo
+* tests
-* api with crow (post order, cancel order, check current price)
+* api (post order, cancel order, check current price)
 * validate inputs
 * broadcast to socket
-* tests (all tests should be independent of one another)
+* convert Limit nodes to pointers
 * limit should hold the total volume of num shares contained in its order dll
 * logic to retract from queue
 * botoCpp to post transaction (updated price) to dynamodb
+* remove total_volume and num_limit_nodes ?
+* convert limit nodes to be pointers?

 ## Future ideas
 * how to build a driver/buffer for much faster performance?
-* other data structure ideas for the order book?
+* other data structure ideas for the order book? increase speed?
 * frontend to view the spread. broadcast the needed info using socket [example](https://www.youtube.com/watch?v=hgOXY-r3xJM&ab_channel=ChadThackray)
 * only run the bots during market hours
 * maybe using an AWS SQS would be better for holding buy and sell orders? then we could have a more distrubuted matching service aka more scalable
-* would be cool to host a small websocket (python) on the EC2 to show how much memory the server has used / CPU
+* would be cool to host a small websocket (python) on the EC2 to show how much memory/cpu the server has used
 * [stock exchange design](https://www.youtube.com/watch?v=XuKs2kWH0mQ&ab_channel=System-Design)

 23.41 buy